stepfunc/dnp3/dnp3/README.md

 * `tls` - Build the library with support for mutually authenticated TLS
 * `serial` - Build the library with support for serial ports

+Optional features that may be enabled at compile time:
+* `serialize` - Add [serde](https://docs.rs/crate/serde/latest) de(serialization) support for public configuration types.

 # License

 This crate is made available under a non-commercial / non-production license.